 The above output shows that green thread (T1) finished counting first.
 And yellow thread finished last.
 The "dir command" lists the directory in yellow color as the Reset Console window done by Main thread is overwritten by the T1 and T2 multiple time.

 The "Join()" method is useful to wait till other thread finishes the Task.
 Have a look at the code below:

-The main thread calling T1.Join() states that main thread will wait till T1 finishes.
-The same way T2.Join() ensures that main thread will till T2 finishes the job.
-When we call both T1.Join(); T2.Join(), main thread will till T1 and T2 finishes their counting.
+The main thread calling T1.Join() states that the Main thread will wait till T1 finishes.
+The same way T2.Join() ensures that Main thread will till T2 finishes the job.
+When we call both T1.Join(); T2.Join(), Main thread will until T1 and T2 finish their counting.
 Look at the last line of code Console.ResetColor().
-It is safe now Right?
+It is safe now, right?